 An event management plan (EMP) is a working document detailing all aspects of your event and is a vital tool for event planning.
 This covers all aspects of your event including marshals, parking, first aid, fire safety, catering etc. It is also essential if emergency services need to attend in the event of an incident.

-There are a lot of templates and guidance on line, including the HSE’s Event Safety Guide which provides advice on event planning and management.
-For very small events it may simply be the risk assessment and a contacts list for staff and volunteers.
-The larger and more complex the event, the more detailed the EMP will need to be.
+There is a lot of guidance on line, including the HSE’s Event Safety Guide which provides advice on event planning and management.

 Event Safety Advisory Group (ESAG)